 Why Full-Time Kindergarten?

 We offer a full-time kindergarten program at all elementary schools at no cost to district families.
-Students attend kindergarten on the regular elementary school schedule 8 a.m. to 2:30 p.m.
+Students attend kindergarten on the regular elementary school schedule, five days a week from 8 a.m. to 2:30 p.m.

 Before a student can attend school, parents must provide proof of full immunization, proof that a schedule of immunization has been started or a certificate of exemption.
 Immunization must be provided against diphtheria, pertussis (whooping cough), tetanus, polio, mumps, measles, rubella, hepatitis B and varicella.

-- 4 doses of Polio – 4th dose must be given on or after 4th birthday or 3 doses are acceptable, if 3rd dose was given on or after the 4th birthday.
+- 4 doses of Polio – Fourth dose must be given on or after fourth birthday or 3 doses are acceptable, if third dose was given on or after the fourth birthday.

-- 2 doses of MMR (Measles, Mumps, Rubella) given on or after 1st birthday and received at least 28 days apart OR Blood test (titer) showing immunity to Measles, Mumps, or Rubella is acceptable
+- 2 doses of MMR (Measles, Mumps, Rubella) given on or after first birthday and received at least 28 days apart or blood test (titer) showing immunity to Measles, Mumps, or Rubella is acceptable

 - 3 doses of Hepatitis B; dose 3 must be given on or after 24 weeks of age.